-Social landlords, working in partnership with other agencies, help to ensure that:
+Social landlords, working in partnership with other agencies, help to ensure as far as reasonably possible that:

 • tenants and other customers live in well maintained neighbourhoods where they feel safe.

 This outcome covers a range of actions that social landlords can take on their own and in partnership with others.
 It covers action to enforce tenancy conditions on estate management and neighbour nuisance, to resolve neighbour disputes, and to arrange or provide tenancy support where this is needed.
 It also covers the role of landlords in working with others to tackle anti-social behaviour.